sagar-joshi/martdp/SmartPortActions/README.md

 # SmartPort Actions
-This a Java project with a series of actions to be performed when an alert is detected by the CEP engine.
+This is a Java project with a series of actions to be performed when an alert is detected by the CEP engine.

 ## Steps